saurabhbatra96/saurabhbatra96.github.io/_posts/2016-05-16-sublime-text-vs-atom.md

 tags: text-editors sublime-text atom github
 ---

 If `vim` is too basic for you but IDEs feel too slow and sluggish, chances are you probably have been using Sublime Text as your preferred text editor.
-Now the folks at GitHub have an open source editor in town called `Atom` which might give competition to our beloved Sublime.
+Now GitHub has an open source editor in town called `Atom` which might give competition to our beloved Sublime.

 I took it out for a spin and used it as my default editor for a week and the following is my honest review of whether I think Atom can stand up to or even overcome the legacy <abbr title="Sublime Text">ST</abbr> has built for itself over the years.